moodle-an-hochschulen/moodle-local_staticpage/README.md

 Changes
 -------

+* 2016-05-09 - Add settings to control if filters are processed and if the HTML code is cleaned on a static page or not
 * 2016-04-07 - Add a setting to control if a static page should be shown to visitors or not
 * 2016-02-10 - Add a new filearea to save the document files within Moodle - This change might break backwards compatibility in some situations, please read the "Upgrading from previous versions" below
 * 2016-02-10 - Change plugin version and release scheme to the scheme promoted by moodle.org, no functionality change